zswitten/zswitten.github.io/_posts/2019-11-03-train-test-splitting.markdown

 Splitting your data into Train/Valid/Test isn't as simple as `from sklearn.model_selection import train_test_split`.
 When you have some data points that are really close to other data points, randomly splitting up your examples in a naive way will make you think your model is more accurate than it is.
 Let me give you a couple examples from personal experience.

-1. Named Entity Recognition -- Legal Documents
+Example 1: Named Entity Recognition on Legal Documents

 I worked for a company (http://atrium.co) that had a few thousand documents from a few hundred clients and we wanted a model that would take a document and spit out who the investor was.
 Used a [CRF](https://en.wikipedia.org/wiki/Conditional_random_field).